AndrosDe/ploerr/TESTING.md

 <br> This will serve as test content in the following tests.

 1. Test runs - Visitor access:
-    * a) Reviewing visitor journey through the PLÖRR-Website.<br>Visitor can access and use the following features:
+    * a) Reviewing visitor journey through the PLÖRR-Website.<br> Visitors can access and use the following features:
         | # | Site | Feature | Expected Outcome | Result |
         | :--- | :--- | :--- | :--- |